Subscribe to our highly irregular Newsletters:

 Motor City Underground: Leni Sinclair Photographs 1963-1978

-More than a decade in the making, Motor City Underground: The Photography of Leni Sinclair 1963-1978 is the first major monograph to span the career of this legendary Detroit area photographer.
-Leni Sinclair’s life history is woven into the happenings, politics, and music of Detroit culture from the 1960s, 70s, and beyond. → read more
+Leni Sinclair's life history is woven into the happenings, politics, and music of Detroit culture from the 1960s, 70s, and beyond.
+Motor City Underground opens with Leni's documentation of the March on Washington in 1963, → read more

 Exhibition of the Artists Workshop in London

 The Artists Workshop has been invited to display a selection of its archives at the Horse Hospital, a non-profit museum and public space in London that celebrates underground and avant-garde culture.
-The Workshop exhibition will open on April 29th, and continue through May, 2016.
-This is the first time the Workshop archive → read more
+The Workshop exhibition will → read more

 James Semark Memorial with Robert Thibodeau